VerySleepyKangaroo/9CT-Task-4/Part2.md

 ### **More Information on the Game**
 - **Genre:** 2d shooter
 - **Game View:** Side view
-- **Main Objective:** Survive different levels which has by moving and shooting enemies before they attack the player.
+- **Main Objective:** Survive different levels which by moving and avoiding lava to reach the coin.
 - **Game Mode:** Single-player offline

 ***